 Teleological ethics (also known as consequentialism), from the Greek word telos meaning goal, claims that the “rightness or wrongness of an act is exclusively a function of the goodness or badness of the consequences of that act” (1).
 The notion of “consequence” refers to all the things that a specific action/behaviour on behalf of an individual causes.

-1. Moreland, J & Craig, W. 2003.
-Philosophical Foundations for a Christian Worldview. p.
+1. Moreland, J. P., and Craig, William Lane.
+2003.
+Philosophical Foundations for a Christian Worldview.
+Westmont: InterVarsity Press. p.
 425.

-2. Mills, J. 1863.
+2. Mill, John Stuart.
+1863.
 Utilitarianism. p.
 10